oyewoadewale/Earthquake-report/README.md

 What i learnt from the course and applied in the project:

-JSON Parsing and APIs
+JSON Parsing and APIs,
-HTTP Networking
+HTTP Networking,
-Exceptions and Logging
+Exceptions and Logging,
-Threads and Parallelism
+Threads and Parallelism,
-AsyncTask.
-Generics
-Loaders
-ProgressBar
+AsyncTask,
+Generics,
+Loaders,
+ProgressBar,
-Checking Network Connection State – No internet message & no data message Preferences
+Checking Network Connection State – No internet message & no data message, Preferences,
-Fragments
+Fragments,
-Constructing desired URL from base URL
+Constructing desired URL from base URL,
 Used in a Udacity course in the Beginning Android Nanodegree (Networking).

+You can download the app here;https://drive.google.com/drive/u/0/folders/1Z2ezj3jOadJRp9T4eP7Jvxma-k02btqD

+Thank you

 Kindly find below a screen shot of how the app looks like